-This course has a sociological and a historical part.
+This course has a political science and a history part.
 In both parts students learn to analyse and discuss the consequences of the interaction between agro-technology and society.
 The course demonstrates how demands from society influence agro-technology.
-Not only lectures and literature are used for this, but also excursions to farmers coping with these demands.
+Not only lectures and literature are used for this, but also excursions to a Ministry in The Hague and to the Vegetarische Slager.